martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 5.0.0\
+The present version is 5.1.0\
 New features:
-- New modified Jeffreys likelihood for data
-- Update README.md
-- Add CI support via github actions.
-Only available for linux and macOS.
-- Add support to fully install via pip.
+- Add feature for older systems not easily supporting cmake to configure via GNU autotools.
-- Add python package install support (not published).
-- Support custom data file column ordering/separation.
-Support .csv, .tsv
-- New native function parser that reads users Fortran or C/C++ files with functions.
-- New LaTeX function parser that reads user inline functions.
-- Complete overhaul of input file and function user function definition.
+- Add performance profiling tool boilerplate code enabling a detailed analysis without hindering performance.

 Previous versions are:
+ - 5.0 New modified Jeffreys likelihood for data \
+ Update README.md \
+ Add CI support via github actions.
+Only available for linux and macOS. \
+ Add support to fully install via pip. \
+ Add python package install support (not published). \
+ Support custom data file column ordering/separation.
+Support .csv, .tsv \
+ New native function parser that reads users Fortran or C/C++ files with functions. \
+ New LaTeX function parser that reads user inline functions. \
+ Complete overhaul of input file and function user function definition.
  - 4.5 New modified Jeffreys likelihood for data
  - 4.4 New "write_input" function in python library \
  New fit functions \